vmware/photon/docs/photon_admin/signed-packages.md

 # Signed Packages

 Photon OS signs its packages and repositories with GPG signatures to enhance security.
-The GPG signature uses keyed-hash authentication method codes, typically the SHA1 algorithm and an MD5 checksum, to simultaneously verify the integrity and authentication of a package.
+The GPG signature uses keyed-hash authentication method codes, typically the SHA1 algorithm and an RSA Data Security, Inc. MD5 Message Digest Algorithm, to simultaneously verify the integrity of a package.
 A keyed-hash message authentication code combines a cryptographic hash function with a secret cryptographic key.

 In Photon OS, GPG signature verification automatically takes place when you install or update a package with the default package manager, tdnf.
 The default setting in the tdnf configuration file for checking the GPG is set to `1` for true: